 1. Not getting decluttered items out of the house right away

-However it happens, the results are the same – not getting the stuff out of the house right away gave you or your family the opportunity to second guess your decluttering decisions.
-And the stuff has made its way back into the house, undoing the hard work you put into decluttering in the first place.
+However it happens, the results are the same – not getting the stuff out of the house right away gives you or your family the opportunity to second-guess your decluttering decisions.
+And gives the stuff the chance to make its way back into your house.
+Undoing the hard work you put into decluttering in the first place.

 2. Trying to organize first instead of decluttering

-Always declutter first, before you even begin to think about organizing.
+Always declutter first, before you even begin thinking about organizing.
 Don’t buy a bunch of bins, boxes or baskets until you’ve thoroughly and ruthlessly decluttered.
 It’ll only waste your money and leave you with more stuff/clutter disguised as organizational tools.

-First, get rid of all the things you don’t use regularly or love.
+First, get rid of all the things you don’t need, use regularly or love.
 Once you’ve done that you won’t have nearly the amount of stuff to organize.
-And likely won’t need as many organizational tools anyways!
+And likely won’t need as many organizational tools anyway!

 3. Not being ruthless enough

-This was one of my biggest time wasters while I was decluttering.
-I would declutter an area, but keep things “just in case”, or because I might be able to use them “someday”.
-Then as time went on I would realize I wasn’t as ruthless as I could’ve been and had kept a lot of stuff we still didn’t use, need or love.
-Then I would need to go back and declutter the same area again.
+Then as time goes on you realize you weren’t as ruthless as you could’ve been and kept a lot of stuff you still don’t use, need or love.
+Then need to go back and declutter the same area again.

-Decluttering is a process, one you get better at the more you do it.
+Decluttering is a process.
+And a skill you get better at the more you do it.
 And it’s very common for it to take several rounds of decluttering before you feel satisfied with the amount of stuff in your home.

-However, with that being said, reminding yourself to be ruthless while you’re decluttering is important too.
+However, reminding yourself to be ruthless while you’re decluttering is important too.
 The more you get rid of now, the less time and energy you’ll spend decluttering the same area again later.

-4. Getting hung up on selling items to recoup money spent
+4. Getting hung up on selling items to recoup the money spent